RULES & REGULATIONS - The COMPETITION

 ACRO TRICK LIMIT- A limit of 3 acro tricks will be permitted in any discipline that does not list acro restrictions outside of an acro category.

-PROPS - THE COMPETITION
+PROPS - The COMPETITION

-Props are allowed in all categories but Classical Ballet (ballet numbers with props can be entered into Character Ballet or Variation Ballet).
+Props are allowed in all categories, but Classical Ballet (ballet numbers with props can be entered into Character Ballet or Variation Ballet).

 Dancers must not be more than 6 feet in the air.

 Prop set up and take down MUST be included in the length of time given for each number.
-Extra time will be charged $50/30 seconds over the time limit.
+Extra time will be charged at $50/30 seconds over the time limit.

-No props should display the studio name and all those putting props onstage should be free from studio logos on clothing.
+No props should display the studio name, and all those putting props onstage should be free from studio logos on clothing.

 Dangerous Props are NOT PERMITTED.
-Including but not limited to; flame, fireworks, strobes, smoke or haze, steam or gasoline engines, special motors, pumps, running water, live animals, etc.
+Including but not limited to: flame, fireworks, strobes, smoke or haze, steam or gasoline engines, special motors, pumps, running water, live animals, etc.

-Live to dance Inc. Will not be responsible or liable for any props left unattended.
+Live to Dance Inc. Will not be responsible or liable for any props left unattended.
 Any props left at the venue will be disposed of.

-MUSIC - THE COMPETITION
+MUSIC - The COMPETITION